Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Brief review of six-dimensional gauge theories with flux compactification

-The generators of translations do not commute with the mass operators (\ref{eq:mass_operators}).
-However, the mode functions $\psi_{n,j}$ and $\chi_{n,j}$ are eigenfunctions of these operators.
-Therefore, the action of the translation on the mode function cannot be trivial.
-Instead, one will see that all the tower is reshuffled.
+The translation generators do not commute with the mass operators (\ref{eq:mass_operators}) so that the effect of translation on the mode functions cannot be trivial.
+Instead, the whole tower of fields is reshuffled.